-(BBB, CC, PPP, Cap, Ab, LL, VV, S, N, A, DD, M) Very strong moral worldview with strong Christian and redemptive allegorical elements of recognizing the evil consequences of past bad actions, with some bad guys compared to demons and even burning from within like demons (also like the Balrog in the FELLOWSHIP OF THE RING movie), brief discussion about going to Heaven and Hell (with bad people going to Hell) in one scene with Christian crucifix symbols, positive references to Christmas as a time to spread good will rather than ill will, plus very strong patriotic view and some light pro-capitalist elements, but hero at one point says bad guy’s speeches sound to him like a “Baptist preacher”; 13 obscenities, one GD, and 10 light exclamatory profanities (e.g., OG or MG); lots of strong action violence with some scary villains includes missiles and bullets demolish house on a cliff as three people try to escape the barrage, it’s implied man explodes and obliterates bystanders while one man is severely hurt by explosion and put into a coma, intense hand-to-hand fighting, gunfights, hero uses Iron Man costumes to fight henchmen of bad guy, hero uses Iron Man costume to save 13 people thrown out of plane at a high altitude, woman held captive, President held captive, people have been injected with something that allows them to burn objects and other people like some kind of intense lava, point blank shootings and implied such shootings, people fall from heights, hero uses Iron Man costumes in battle with villain’s small army, etc; implied fornication, unmarried couple lives together and one shot shows them waking up in bed, two girls shown in bed waiting for one villain to return to them but the return is interrupted; upper male nudity and brief shots of women in nightgown attire; alcohol use; no smoking but one character mentions being a drug addict; and, envy, revenge, deceit, terrorism.
+(BBB, CC, PPP, Cap, Ab, LLL, VV, S, N, A, DD, M) Very strong moral worldview with strong Christian and redemptive allegorical elements of recognizing the evil consequences of past bad actions, with some bad guys compared to demons and even burning from within like demons (also like the Balrog in the FELLOWSHIP OF THE RING movie), brief discussion about going to Heaven and Hell (with bad people going to Hell) in one scene with Christian crucifix symbols, positive references to Christmas as a time to spread good will rather than ill will, plus very strong patriotic view and some light pro-capitalist elements, but hero at one point says bad guy’s speeches sound to him like a “Baptist preacher”; about 17 obscenities, one GD, and nine or 10 light exclamatory profanities (e.g., OG or MG); lots of strong action violence with some scary villains includes missiles and bullets demolish house on a cliff as three people try to escape the barrage, it’s implied man explodes and obliterates bystanders while one man is severely hurt by explosion and put into a coma, intense hand-to-hand fighting, gunfights, hero uses Iron Man costumes to fight henchmen of bad guy, hero uses Iron Man costume to save 13 people thrown out of plane at a high altitude, woman held captive, President held captive, people have been injected with something that allows them to burn objects and other people like some kind of intense lava, point blank shootings and implied such shootings, people fall from heights, hero uses Iron Man costumes in battle with villain’s small army, etc; implied fornication, unmarried couple lives together and one shot shows them waking up in bed, two girls shown in bed waiting for one villain to return to them but the return is interrupted; upper male nudity and brief shots of women in nightgown attire; alcohol use; no smoking but one character mentions being a drug addict; and, envy, revenge, deceit, terrorism.

 IRON MAN 3 goes back-to-basics by delving even more into the things that make its iconic hero, Tony Stark, tick.
 It also provides slambang action entertainment with great villains, better character arcs for the supporting characters, and lots of heart.